Why McLanahan Sand Dewatering Screens

 - Compact and easily retrofitted into existing systems

-- Multiple sizes, ranging from 9 to 80 tonnes per hour
+- Multiple sizes, ranging from 10 to 90 tons per hours

 - Replaceable urethane screen panels